MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/labeled-control-flow.md

 }
 ```

-These sorts of labels can also be used with a nested loop form, allowing you precise control in
+These sorts of labels can also be used with a nested loop form, providing precise control in
 larger bodies of code.
 For example, if we were processing a large table where each entry required
 iteration that might see us continuing the inner or outer loop, we could express that code using
 labels: